jsntv200/redant-home/_posts/2012-02-28-a-look-inside-our-jenkins-pipeline-how-we-make-reliable-stuff.md

 categories:
 - automated-testing
 author: Ben Still
-description: A quick outline of how we're using Jenkins and the Pipeline view to visualise where our builds are up to
+content_sidebar: A quick outline of how we're using Jenkins and the Pipeline view to visualise where our builds are up to
 keywords: ''
 image_small: "/assets/uploads/2012/jenkins-pipeline-start-small.png"
 image: "/assets/uploads/2012/jenkins-pipeline-start.png"
-excerpt_short: How we build relational trust; our integrated testing pipeline
+description: How we build relational trust; our integrated testing pipeline
 tags: []
 time: ''
 redirect_from: